 Protozoa are microscopic, one-celled organisms that can either be free-living or parasitic.
 They’re able to multiply in humans, to develop from just one single organism.
-Protozoa can be transferred to humans through a fecal-oral route from contaminated food or water, or from the bite of an insect.
+Protozoa can be transferred to humans through a faecal-oral route from contaminated food or water, or from the bite of an insect.

 Helminths are multicellular organisms that are actually quite large.
 They’re generally visible to the naked eye in their adult stages.
 They can be either free-living or parasitic, and they do not have the ability to multiply in humans, but they can still cause damage.
 Helminths include flatworms, tapeworms, thorny-headed worms and roundworms.